levburkara/allanlab/_pages/join.md

 - Geometric 3D modeling
 - Computer vision

+### Graduate Students and Post-Docs

 Candidates must be **demonstrably proficient** in oral and written communication (prior publications, presentations etc.).

-If you are interested in joining, please contact Prof. Kara.
-Your application has a much better chance of being reviewed if your CV reflects the above qualifications.
-Applicants with prior research experience in the above or related fields are  strongly encouraged to apply.
+If you are interested in joining, please contact Prof. Kara with your CV.
+We strongly encourage you to apply if you have prior research experience (and ideally publications) in the above or related fields.

-Please visit the [Graduate Admission site](https://www.meche.engineering.cmu.edu/education/graduate-programs/admission/index.html) for more info and to access the application portal.
+Graduate student applicants: In addition to sending your CV to Prof. Kara, please visit the [Graduate Admission site](https://www.meche.engineering.cmu.edu/education/graduate-programs/admission/index.html) for more info and to access the application portal.

 ### Undergraduate Students